kylejericson/Patch-Starter-Script/readme.md

 given macOS application.
 This tool is to provide a starting point for creating your own patch definitions to host on a patch server for Jamf Pro 10.2+.

+Update November 2023:
+Converted the script from python2 to python3

 ## Basic Usage

 ### Help Text